urkarnad/flowers-store/README.md

 ## Description
-This is an web application for an online flower shop of my mother.
+This is a web application for an online flower shop of my mother.

 The site allows customers to browse flowers and bouquets, search by name, filter by type or price, sort results.